ApiLogicServer/Docs/docs/index.md

 ![Iceberg](images/api/iceberg-api.jpg){: style="height:200px;width:200px"; align=right }

-Note the business logic in the screenshot above (*Customize the Logic and API*).
-Multi-table derivations and constraints are **nearly half the effort** -- the iceberg under the surface of the API.
+Yes, for *retrieval-oriented systems.*  But, if your system requires update logic, the multi-table derivations and constraints are **nearly half the effort** -- the iceberg under the surface of the API.

-**Logic automation** means logic is expressed in **spreadsheet-like *rules,* not code.**
+See the screenshot above: *Customize the Logic and API*.  **Logic automation** means logic is expressed in **spreadsheet-like *rules,* not code.**

 These rules are 40X more concise than code, and are extensible with Python.
 They are automatically invoked, and are multi-table, multi-field.

-They are the key to business agility.
+Such automation is required to fulfill the promise of *fast*.
 </details>

 <details markdown>